BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 3.1 General Elections

-With the exception of the Club Director, who shall be elected for a three year term, the Officers of the Association shall be elected at the Annual Election Meeting.
+With the exception of the Association Director, who shall be elected for a three year term, the Officers of the Association shall be elected at the Annual Election Meeting.
 This Meeting shall be held in conjunction with the June Regular Meeting.
-At the May Regular Meeting, the Nominating Committee shall present a list of nominees for the offices.
+At the May Regular Meeting, or a substitute activity such as a pizza party or picnic, the Nominating Committee or a designated Officer shall present a list of nominees for the offices.
 In addition, nominations shall be taken from the floor at both the May and June Regular Meetings.
 Nominations shall be closed immediately prior to the election.
 Signed absentee ballots, enumerating specific candidates for specific offices, shall be accepted at any time prior to the vote for that office.
 No proxy ballots shall be accepted.
 At the completion of the election, the newly elected officers shall assume the duties of their offices.

 3.2 Resignation of Officers